-Birth Skills workshop-

 What we cover

-• How best to approach the early phase of labour to support physiology and preserve energy
+• How best to approach the early phase of labour to support physiology and preserve energy - the phase when first labours often get derailed

-• Which positions and breathing techniques can help support and shorten the ‘pushing’ phase of birth, and reduce your risk of tearing/injury or need for episiotomy
+• Which positions and techniques can help support and shorten the ‘pushing’ phase of birth, and reduce your risk of tearing/injury or need for episiotomy

 • How to rest intelligently & comfortably while still supporting the labour process